MINE-Lab-ND/MINE-Lab-ND/_pages/home.md

 <div style="flex: 6; padding-right: 20px;">

-Welcome to Machine Intelligence and kNowledge Engineering (MINE) lab that is directed by Prof. Xiangliang Zhang in the department of Computer Science and Engineering at the University of Notre Dame.
-Our mission is to enable ​computer machines to​ learn through experience and by the use of data.
-We are also called data “miners”.
-We pursue the most advanced Artificial Intelligence technology to enable knowledge advancement in a variety of fields.
+Welcome to the Machine Intelligence and kNowledge Engineering (MINE) lab, directed by Prof. Xiangliang Zhang in the Department of Computer Science and Engineering at the University of Notre Dame.
+In our lab, "MINE" signifies more than just its acronym.
+It represents the ownership of innovation, the discovery of hidden insights, and the pursuit of untapped potential—much like mining precious resources.
+Our mission is to enable computer machines to learn through experience and data, fostering breakthroughs in Artificial Intelligence that power knowledge advancement across diverse fields.
+We see ourselves as data "miners," uncovering the treasure troves of knowledge buried in information.

-Welcome motivated Ph.D. candidates to join us at the MINE lab at Notre Dame!
+At the MINE lab, we cultivate a spirit of curiosity and exploration, where ideas are not just developed—they are owned and celebrated as "mine."
+If you are a motivated Ph.D. candidate ready to claim your place in shaping the future of AI, we welcome you to join the MINE lab at Notre Dame!

 </div>